01 of 04

 You can crochet granny squares in just about any yarn, thread or fiber imaginable.
 Once you've crocheted a stack of them, it's easy to turn them into a throw, afghan or afghan; all you have to do is sew the squares together, add an edging, and voila -- you have a granny afghan.

-Here at crochet.about.com, we are practically obsessed with granny squares; we've posted bunches of free granny square patterns for you.
-We hope you'll enjoy using them to create your own charming granny... afghans (not to mention other projects.)
+We are practically obsessed with granny squares; we've posted bunches of free granny square patterns for you.
+We hope you'll enjoy using them to create your own charming granny afghans (not to mention other... projects.)

 02 of 04